adarshreddy-g/amfoss-tasks/README.md

 I am Adarsh, fresher at Amrita Vishwa Vidyapeetham (ELC 2020)

 This repository contains the tasks I have completed from the [task list](https://docs.google.com/document/d/1_7tx3gmplQcojMKQARqMWFCQH3zCvT2O9NevmDdl0BI/edit).
-The following are the tasks I have completed:

 ## Table of contents

 | **Task**  | **Description**                |